 Write all of it down, try to connect the dots.
 Ask around, do a survey to validate the assumptions.

-At this point, don’t make it about you, don’t sell anything, don’t have an agenda.
+Don't make it about you, sell nothing, don't have an agenda.

 3. Find Something That You Are Good At

 We could have started with what you are good at but your passion and interest comes first because what you are good at may not be transferable online.
-Having said that, I personally believe you can always create an online course or write an ebook for anything.
+I believe you can always create an online course or write an ebook for anything.

 - What are your skills?